Shujabutt/ptcl-offline-app/README.md

 * Problem with some Routers while opening * Advanced Setup>Certificate *

 ## 1st Time Usage
-* Just Download .zip file from github website and extract
+* Download .zip file from GitHub website and extract
 * Right Click index.html click *Create shortcut*
-* Rename shortcut and paste on desktop or where ever you want
+* Rename the shortcut and paste it on the desktop or wherever you want

 ## Usage Instructions
 * Before using Login to 192.168.10.1 and close tab
-* Then open index.html shortcut from desktop
+* Then open index.html shortcut from the desktop

- Contact me if needed.
+ Please feel free to contact me if needed.